Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: Dataset and Metric

-\textbf{Raw Data and Annotation.} The source of raw HD maps is nuScenes~\cite{nuscenes2019}, which includes locations in Boston and Singapore, featuring centerline geometries scanned with LiDAR.
-For these areas, SD maps were obtained from OpenStreetMap (OSM).
-Initially, GPS coordinates are used to align HD and SD maps, after which manual adjustments are made to address any remaining misalignments due to GPS inaccuracies or differences in map projections.
-The visualization is shown in Fig.~\ref{fig:dataset} (a), which shows the global SD and HD map of Boston after map association.
+The source of ground-truth OP maps is nuScenes~\cite{nuscenes2019}, which includes locations in Boston and Singapore, featuring centerline geometries scanned with LiDAR.
+The SD maps were obtained from OpenStreetMap (OSM).
+We manually annotated the data to establish the association between the ground truth of the OP map and the SD map.
+The visualization is shown in Fig.~\ref{fig:dataset} (a), which shows the global SD and ground-truth OP map of Boston with an association annotation.

-An automated labeling pipeline using a Map Association Transformer (MAT, Section 5) trained on proprietary Chinese HD-SD maps generates initial annotations on nuScenes, followed by topological post-processing.
-Professional annotators refine these drafts through geometry and topology adjustments under domain-specific rules.
-The result is high-quality annotations that meet real-world deployment needs.

-\textbf{OMA.} To evaluate robustness to predicted HD maps, the online HD map in OMA is generated by MapTRv2~\cite{maptrv2}, as shown in Fig~\ref{fig:dataset}~(b).
-The model is trained on nuScenes using synchronized LiDAR and camera inputs with offical configuration.
-For each sample: \begin{itemize}[wide=0pt] \item \textit{SD Map}: An SD map cropping measure $150 \, m \times 150 \, m$ centered around the ego vehicle preserves the adjacent topological context. \item \textit{HD Map}: An HD map cropping measure $30 \, m \times 60 \, m$ centered around the ego vehicle, as referenced by~\cite{maptrv2, liu2023vectormapnet, li2022hdmapnet}, is used as input for the online HD map. \end{itemize}

-\textbf{OMA-GT.} We propose OMA-GT to further assess the robustness of association algorithms against map dependencies.
-Unlike OMA, OMA-GT is designed by emulating online perception through the use of localized ground truth HD maps surrounding the ego vehicle, as depicted in Fig~\ref{fig:dataset}~(c).